FLAIROx/JaxMARL/README.md

 <h2 name="install" id="install">Installation </h2>

-JaxMARL can be installed directly from PyPi:
+Before installing, ensure you have the correct [JAX installation]((https://github.com/google/jax#installation)) for your hardware accelerator.
+JaxMARL can then be installed directly from PyPi:

 ```
 pip install jaxmarl  -- NOTE THIS DOES NOT WORK YET USE: pip install -e .
 ```
 We have tested JaxMARL on Python 3.8 and 3.9 (TODO 3.9).
-Ensure you have the correct JAX installation for your hardware accelerator, details can be found in the [Jax Documentation](https://github.com/google/jax#installation)

 To run our test scripts, some additional dependencies are required (as some scripts compare against existing implementations), these can be installed with:
 ```
 TODO
 ```

 <h2 name="start" id="start">Quick Start </h2>

 We take inspiration from the [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) and [Gymnax](https://github.com/RobertTLange/gymnax) interfaces.
+You can try out training an agent on XX in this Colab TODO.
+Further introduction scripts can be found here LINK TODO.

+### Basic JaxMARL API  Usage

 Actions, observations, rewards and done values are passed as dictionaries keyed by agent name, allowing for differing action and observation spaces.
 The done dictionary contains an additional `"__all__"` key, specifying whether the episode has ended.
 We follow a parallel structure, with each agent passing an action at each timestep.
 For ascyhronous games, such as Hanabi, a dummy action is passed for agents not acting at a given timestep.

-### Basic JaxMARL API  Usage
 ```python
 import jax
 from jaxmarl import make